 As part of our mission to live more sustainably, we have been committed to using significantly less energy and reducing waste by being proactive and turning off switches, lights and computer monitors when not in use.
 We reuse our water where we can and we have exciting plans to significantly reduce the use of plastic in school and beyond.
 Our Year 6 children have left a legacy at St Joseph’s to ban single use plastic bottles at St Joseph’s.
 All of these initiatives have been launched by our Planet Protectors, but have been embraced by all.
 We now choose to back some of our learning walls in used newspaper – it’s kinder to the environment and looks great too!
 The children have been committed to sharing these messages outside of school and are keen to really make a difference in school and at home.
 Simple changes like turning the tap off when brushing their teeth, or suggesting that they use a bowl of water to wash pots rather than the dishwasher, and we encourage our families to walk, scoot and cycle wherever they can.

 We are committed to living in solidarity with the poor and this year our Mini Vinnies have collected and sent over six different collections far and wide.
 We hold regular collections for the local food banks and have sent Christmas hampers to families in need across Leeds.
 We have sent back packs filled with essential items to the charity Mary’s Meals to provide those in Africa and Asia with basic essentials.
 We have also donated bags full of warm coats and winter clothes for orphans across Europe as part of the Syria and Iraq ‘Keep a Child Warm Appeal’.
 Our children love to share what they have with those in need and are committed to living in solidarity with the poor.
 We keep these people in our daily prayers and offerings.
-Our pupils have learnt a lot this year about the people they have been helping, and during refugee week, some of the children’s work was displayed in St Anne’s Cathedral in Leeds.
+Our pupils have learnt a lot this year about the people they have been helping, and during refugee week, some of the children’s work was displayed in Leeds Cathedral.
 Over the year, our Mini Vinnies and our year 2 pupils have enjoyed spending time in our local community at the friendship club and a local residential home, sharing games and stories and spending time with them, keeping them company.
 The children collected used books to take to the residents to reuse.
 This experience has brought a smile to us all.